datastreamapp/schema/docs/README.md

 - `pH` should be within `0` and `14`
 - `Temperature` should be within `-100 degC` and `100 degC`

+## Testing
+We aim to have our test be as robust as possible.
+This is accomplished by having acceptance and rejection tests.

 ## Install
 You can download the compiled DS-WQX schema from above.